Tim-Abwao/postgres-notes/docs/source/1-getting_started.md

 # Getting Started

-*PostgreSQL* uses a **client** / **server** model, with each session consisting of:
+*PostgreSQL* uses a *client/server* model.
+Each session consists of:

-1. A server process/program called `postgres`, which:
+1. A server process called `postgres`, that:
-   - manages the database files
+   - manages database files
    - accepts connections from client applications
    - performs database actions on behalf of clients.

-   The server process *starts a fork for each new client connection*.
-It can handle multiple concurrent client connections.
+   The server process can handle multiple concurrent clients by *starting a fork for each new client connection*.

 2. A client (frontend) application, which could be:
    - a text-oriented tool